doj/few/README.md

 /regex/flags

 The regular expression is surrounded by two forward slash characters.
+The flags are optional.

 See <http://www.cplusplus.com/reference/regex/ECMAScript/> for details on the regular expression syntax.
 It is similar to perl regular expressions.

 ### Regular Expression Flags
-The regular expression can be modified with flag characters, the following characters are currently supported:
+The regular expression can be modified with optional flag characters, the following characters are currently supported:

 * **i**:
   case insensitive match